COBENEFITS Studies in Mexico

 In the construction phase, all renewable energy technologies outperform fossil energy generation technologies.
 Particularly wind power, with over 21 job-years per MW installed and photovoltaic distributed generation (PVDG) with around 9.5 job-years per MW installed, compared to 5.5 job-years for coal-fired and 1 job-year for gas-fired.

 Given their substantial potential for the mitigation of greenhouse gases (GHG), public buildings can play a significant role in the national mitigation strategy.
 Public buildings could become models for energy and cost savings, motivating further initiatives among private owners of buildings.
 A significant reduction in the carbon footprint of public buildings is economically viable.
-The total potential for the mitigation of GHG in hospitals and public schools, based on the adaptation of energy efficiency measures combined with individual generation of solar energy, amounts to more than 1.8 billion tCO2e per year.
+The total potential for the mitigation of GHG in hospitals and public schools, based on the adaptation of energy efficiency measures combined with individual generation of solar energy, amounts to more than 1.8 million tCO2e per year.